sirbardo/gallery_loader/README.md

 ### Using the plugin

-Check the example app, but the main api is pretty obvious from this snippet:
+Check the example app, but the main API is basically what you see in this snippet:

 ```dart
   Future<List<String>> getImages(